-We should note, however, that we didn’t notice much difference compared to last year's S20 Plus, so don’t upgrade expecting to see a big improvement here.
+We should note, however, that we didn’t notice much difference compared to the S20 Plus, so don’t upgrade expecting to see a big improvement here.

 Samsung has followed Apple in choosing not to include a charger in the box, with the thinking being that most people will have a USB-C charger at home.
 If you don’t have one you’ll need to factor in the extra expense of buying one on top of the price of the phone.

 Samsung has dropped the price of its charger to $19 in the US, but in other markets they’re still pretty expensive so it’s something to be aware of.

 Some people may find this annoying, but on balance we’d say this is a positive step from Samsung in terms of cutting down on e-waste, and most people are likely to have a suitable smartphone charger already.

 Support for the 45W chargers that worked with the S20 series has been dropped here – Samsung says it’s improved the 25W charging capabilities of its new phones, so 45W charging didn’t offer that much more of an advantage.

 We haven't tested that claim specifically, but charging is pretty speedy, and the wireless Qi charging also works well.
 The S21 Plus can also be used for reverse charging, so you can charge your Galaxy Buds or other Qi-compatible accessories by placing them on the back of the phone.